Azure/deployment-stacks/README.md

 - Implicitly created resources aren't managed by the stack (therefore, no deny assignments or cleanup is possible)

-- Resource locking for deployment stack managed resources isn't available in private preview.
-In the future, locking will allow you to prevent changes or deletion to any managed resource.
+- The `denyDelete` resource locking method is available in private preview.
+The `denyWriteAndDelete` method will be available in the future.

 - `Whatif` isn't available in the private preview. `Whatif` allows you to evaluate changes before actually submitting the deployment to ARM.

 - Deployment stacks are currently limited to the resource group and subscription management scopes for the private preview.
+At this time management group-scoped Azure PowerShell and Azure CLI commands exist; they just aren't usable yet.

 - A deployment stack doesn't guarantee the protection of `secureString` and `secureObject` parameters; this release returns them in plain text when requested.

-- You can't currently create deployment stacks using [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview).
-However, you can use the `bicep build` command to author the template file for a deployment stack update.

 ## Contributing